reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 ```
 As we can see from the output, the coroutine starts running in the `main` thread as soon as it is called.
 It is suspended to allow the `main` thread to run.
 The coroutine resumes on a different thread: `kotlinx.coroutines.DefaultExecutor` to execute the `println` statement in the `longTask` function.

 The unconfined dispatcher is appropriate for coroutines that neither consume CPU time nor update any shared data (like UI) confined to a specific thread.
+The unconfined dispatcher should not be used in general code.
+It is helpful in situations where some operation in a coroutine must be performed immediately.

 ## Cancelling Coroutine Execution﻿
 We might like to cancel long-running jobs before they finish.
 An example of a situation when we would want to cancel a job will be: when we have navigated to a different screen in a UI-based application (like Android) and are no longer interested in the result of the long-running function.